-Did you know that for every dollar spent at LSSP, 89 cents goes toward client services?
+Did you know that for every dollar spent at Charlotte Center for Legal Advocacy, 89 cents goes toward client services?

 Our Impact: Safety, Security, Stability

 You can support us today and every day through the Access to Justice Campaign.
 Your gift enables us to provide critical services to people in crisis.